-The Council is currently composed of 50 Councillors, with one vacancy, who meet together as The Council.
+The Council is currently composed of 50 Councillors, who meet together as The Council.
 The Council meet together approximately every two months and the public can generally attend and ask questions.

 At Council, Councillors decide the council's overall policies and set the budget each year.
 The Council appoints the Leader, Deputy Leader and the Cabinet.

 The Council also appoints Councillors to its Scrutiny Committees, Regulatory and other committees and the Standards Committee.
 The Scrutiny committees are the primary means of holding the Cabinet to account, and they, in turn report direct to the Council.
 The Mayor chairs the meetings of Council and acts as a non-political Civic Head.

 Ordinary meetings of full Council take place every two months and are generally open to the public to attend, except where an item is of a confidential nature.